elasticrash/spawnflake/README.md

 Spawnflake generates random data and/or based on patterns for relational databases.
 This is still in its early stages.

-## whats new (v0.2.2)
+## what's new (v0.2.2)
-* Handles cyclic depedencies where nulls are allowed and inserts NULL values
+* Handles cyclic dependencies where nulls are allowed and inserts NULL values

 ## known limitations
-*  In the cases of handling cyclic depedencies I am not currently updating the keys retrospectively.
+*  In the cases of handling cyclic dependencies I am not currently updating the keys retrospectively.
 This is planned for a future version
 * if a foreign key is unique, less records will be inserted on that table (I do not support unique foreign key values yet)

 ## support